jethornton/flexgui/docs_flex/source/designer.rst

 	sudo apt install qttools5-dev-tools

-.. note:: The Qt6 Designer is not required nor better; Qt5 Designer is fine.
+..
+NOTE:: The Qt6 Designer is not required nor better; Qt5 Designer is fine.

 .. _build_gui: